Jeffrey Roy

 Jeffrey N. Roy is a State Representative in the Commonwealth of Massachusetts, Massachusetts General Court.
-Roy represents the 10th Norfolk District, which includes the Town of Franklin, Massachusetts in its entirety and Precincts 2, 3 and 4 of the Town of Medway, Massachusetts.
+Roy represents the 10th Norfolk District, which includes the Town of Franklin, Massachusetts in its entirety, and Precincts 2, 3, and 4 of the Town of Medway, Massachusetts.
 Roy was elected on the 6th of November, 2012.

 Education

 Roy is a 1986 cum laude graduate of Boston College Law School in Chestnut Hill, Massachusetts.
 He received his undergraduate degree from Bates College in Lewiston, Maine in 1983, where he served as Editor-in-Chief of the Bates Student newspaper.
 In addition, Jeff received engineering training at Worcester Polytechnic Institute from 1979 to 1981 and one year of legal training at DePaul University in Chicago, Illinois.
 Jeff participated in a judicial clerkship in 1985-86 with Francis J. Larkin on the Appellate Division of the District Court, Western Division.

 Career

 Roy is employed at Roy Law in Franklin, Massachusetts, a law firm he started in 2013 to be closer to his district.
 His entire legal career has been primarily devoted to the representation of injured persons.
 He specializes in product liability cases, automobile accidents, construction accidents, and other work-related injuries.
 Roy has represented clients at all levels of the trial and appellate courts in Massachusetts.
 In addition, he has appeared in cases before the New Hampshire Supreme Court and Superior Court, the Federal District Courts of Massachusetts and New Hampshire, the Rhode Island Superior Court, Colorado Superior Court, and the United States Court of Appeals for the First Circuit.

+While serving in the Massachusetts House of Representatives, Roy would become the Chairperson of the House's Joint Committee on Telecommunications, Utilities and Energy, and played a prominent role in pushing important legislation, including legislation related to climate change.

 Roy is a member of the American Association for Justice (AAJ) and the Massachusetts Bar Association.